 International Institute of Business Analysis™ (IIBA®):

-In particular the newest edition of their Guide to the Business Analyst Body of Knowledge® known as BABOK® Guide v3.
+The IIBA’s Guide to the Business Analyst Body of Knowledge® known as BABOK® Guide v3 stresses facilitation.
 In its strong compendium about disciplined and structured thinking, the term ‘facilitate’ appears 112 times over 514 pages.
 Statistically, approximately 25 percent of its pages indicate the need, reference, or link to the importance of facilitation.

 The List Goes On . . .

-Multiple sources sing the praise of effective facilitation.
-Yet what skills are required and are they shared equally across all meeting types?
+Multiple sources sing the praise and importance of effective facilitation.
+Yet what real skills are required and are they shared equally across all meeting types?

-For the assessment, we took our own Professional Facilitation curriculum and compared it with . . .
+For this unique assessment, we took our own Professional Facilitation curriculum and compared it with . . .

-- International Institute for Facilitation (INIFAC) 30 Master Facilitator Competencies
+- International Institute for Facilitation (INIFAC) 30 Master Facilitator Competencies, and

 - Institute of Cultural Affairs (ICA) 35 Certification Competencies